 Julie Hoel Barnes is a company member and board member, as well as a one of the four founders of A-WOL.
 She began dance and gymnastics in the Chicago area at the age of six but truly fell in love with aerial movement, the synthesis of her past endeavors, when she moved to Portland.
 Currently, Julie is a School Psychologist who is busy raising her two lively children with her husband.
 She occasionally can be found on the stage or teaching group or private lessons at A-WOL.

 Ally began dancing at a young age and has participated in many different types of dance over the years.
 She auditioned for and joined A-WOL’s training company Flyco in 2012 where her love for dance grew to new heights.
 She has performed as a part of A-WOL for gigs such as OMSI After Dark, Nike, Bridgetown Bash, Monday Markets, Arts Festival in the Forest and many more.
 She participated in FlyCo’s first open air production PUSH in June 2014 and A-WOL’s Project Warehouse shows every fall since joining Flyco.
 She has also had the opportunity to teach aerial to A-WOL students as a part of her training.
-Ally became an apprentice on the company in the fall of 2014 and performed in her first full company productions Closed Doors and Art in the Dark: Drop of Hat this past year.
-She cannot wait to be a part of the shows that A-WOL has in store for this season.
-When she’s not dancing, Ally works as a Registered Nurse in Women and Children services and is enjoying all that comes with being a newlywed.
+Ally became an apprentice on the company in the fall of 2014.
+When she’s not dancing, Ally works as a Registered Nurse in Women and Children services.

-This group of sassy A-WOL aerialists perform year round at parties, productions and community events.
-They are skilled on a variety of apparatus in the air and on the floor.
+This group of A-WOL aerialists, dancers and circus artists perform year round at parties, productions and community events.
+They are highly skilled on a variety of apparatus in the air and on the floor and ready to perform in a minutes notice.
 Look for them around town all glittered up soaring through the air!

 Flyco TRaining Company

 A training program for serious aerial students looking to accomplish the skills and professionalism required in the industry.
-This one year training program includes intensive aerial training, conditioning and choreography work.
+This eleven month training program includes intensive aerial training, conditioning and choreography work.
 Using A-WOL's method of collaboration, FlyCo members produce a show for the annual Open Air Production at Director Park in downtown Portland.
-Auditions are held in the fall.

 Aeros Youth Training Company